We've got a friendly warning for you

 - While not parodying its plot, My Name Is Earl parodied a scene of it.

 - Chuck: Golden ticket hidden in a CD case.

-- Saturday Night Live did a sketch with Al Gore as Willy's accountant brother, Glen.
+- A sketch with Al Gore as Willy's accountant brother, Glen.

 Glen: What I'm saying, William, is that, thanks to your wizwarbulous ideas, this factory is hemorrhaging money!!
 You have a chocolate river running through here!
 And I'm pretty sure earlier today a fat kid drowned in it.
 You tell me how that's helping our bottom line!

 Wonka: Glen, please, take it easy!

 Glen: Wait!
 I almost forgot!
 There's that billion dollars you spent on that machine that turns giant candy bars into tiny chocolate bars.
 Help me wrap my brain around that one 'cause I'm missing the big profit opportunity!

 - When the film had its first special edition DVD release in 2001, SNL had a mock trailer that had a hodgepodge of fake making-of material for it, such as "Christopher Walken's" audition reel for the lead role and the filming of the boat ride scene inspiring the question What Do You Mean, It's for Kids?